vmware/vsphere-automation-sdk-python/CONTRIBUTING.md

 ### Sample Template

 [Sample template](sample_template) contains boilerplate code that can be used to build a new sample.
-Please copy the file and use it as a starting point to write a new sample.
+Please copy one of the files and use it as a starting point to write a new sample.

 ### Required Information

 The following information must be included in the README.md or in the sample docstring in case README already exists in same folder.
 * Author Name
   * This can include full name, email address or other identifiable piece of information that would allow interested parties to contact author with questions.
+* Compatible vCenter version
+  * This should be the vCenter version when the API is introduced, something like "6.5+" or "6.8.1+".
 * Minimal/High Level Description
   * What does the sample do ?
 * Any KNOWN limitations or dependencies

-### Suggested Information

-The following information should be included when possible.
-Inclusion of information provides valuable information to consumers of the resource.
-* vSphere version against which the sample was developed/tested
-* SDK version against which the sample was developed/tested
-* Python version against which the sample was developed/tested

 ### Contribution Process